 - a) Flat Subsidy: MPHA replaced the standard rent calculation method with a simplified, flat subsidy model that incorporates consideration for tenant-paid utilities.
 We aspire to present the HAP amounts in a way that gives families a clear understanding of how much they will receive, allowing them to make a more informed decision of where they could move. - b) Minimum Rent: As part of the flat subsidy model, MPHA revised the application of minimum rent policies.
 If a participant's calculated rent amount is less than the minimum rent amount, the participant pays the minimum rent to the owner. - c) 40 Percent Affordability Cap: MPHA eliminated the 40 percent affordability cap because under rent reform affordability becomes the responsibility of the family.
 We will not approve a Request for Tenancy Approval (RFTA) if a participant's rent portion exceeds 50 percent of their monthly adjusted income without supervisory review and approval. - d) Revised Asset Income Calculation and Verification Policies: When the market value of a family's assets is below an established asset threshold, MPHA will exclude income from these assets.
 When the total asset market value is greater than the established threshold, MPHA will calculate asset income by multiplying the asset's market value by the applicable passbook savings rate.
-HCV households may self-certify when the market value of the household's total assets is below the established threshold. - e) Interim Re-examinations: MPHA limits HCV families to one discretionary interim re-examination between regular annual recertifications.
-Between annual recertifications, household members who are employed are not required to report increases in earned income.
+HCV households may self-certify when the market value of the household's total assets is below the established threshold. - e) Interim Re-examinations: MPHA limits HCV families to one discretionary interim re-examination per year.
+Between recertifications, household members who are employed are not required to report increases in earned income unless it is a new source of income.
 Unemployed household members must report any subsequent employment.
-Increases in unearned income for any household member and changes in household composition must still be reported. - f) Working Family Incentive and Streamlined Deductions and Exclusions: MPHA has eliminated childcare, medical expenses, and dependent deductions from the calculation of adjusted income.
+Increases in unearned income for any household member and changes in household composition must still be reported.
+MPHA does not require notification of increases of income that do not require an interim. - f) Working Family Incentive and Streamlined Deductions and Exclusions: MPHA has eliminated childcare, medical expenses, and dependent deductions from the calculation of adjusted income.
 To lessen the impact of these changes, MPHA continues to administer the Working Family Incentive and increased the standard elderly/disabled